japila-books/spark-sql-internals/docs/adaptive-query-execution/index.md

 ## InsertAdaptiveSparkPlan Physical Optimization

-Adaptive Query Execution is applied to a physical query plan using the [InsertAdaptiveSparkPlan](../physical-optimizations/InsertAdaptiveSparkPlan.md) physical optimization.
+Adaptive Query Execution is possible (and applied to a physical query plan) using the [InsertAdaptiveSparkPlan](../physical-optimizations/InsertAdaptiveSparkPlan.md) physical optimization that inserts [AdaptiveSparkPlanExec](../physical-operators/AdaptiveSparkPlanExec.md) physical operators.

-## AdaptiveSparkPlanExec Physical Operator

-Adaptive Query Execution is based on [AdaptiveSparkPlanExec](../physical-operators/AdaptiveSparkPlanExec.md) physical operator (and the [adaptive optimizations](../physical-operators/AdaptiveSparkPlanExec.md#queryStageOptimizerRules)).

 ## SparkListenerSQLAdaptiveExecutionUpdates